 - Example: I have my own professional accounting practice.
 I prepare the tax returns for any business or individual who pays me to do so.
 I do not have any employees.
 ABC Corp hires me to prepare its annual tax return.
 I promise to have the return completed within 1 month.
 I will invoice ABC Corp for my services.
 I am not an employee of ABC Corp.
 I am an independent contractor who is hired to perform a specific function for a limited amount of time.
 While I have a projected deadline, ABC Corp does not control the nature, time, and manner of the services I perform.

 Discussion: Why do you think employees have a different agency status from independent contractors?
 Is there any reason or justification for treating employees and independent contractors similarly for agency purposes?

-The difference between an employee and an independent contractor is based on the characteristics of the relationship between the employer and individual service provider.
-To establish this differences can be answered by answering the following questions:
+- The difference between an employee and an independent contractor is based on the characteristics of the relationship between the employer and the individual service provider.
+To establish these differences can be answered by answering the following questions:

 - Is there a written contract or is the relationship based on employee benefits such as a pension plan, insurance, or vacation allowance?
 The employee is entitled to receiving a wage for work done and any other work benefits from the employer.
 The independent contractor on the other hand is only compensated for the work done and does not qualify for any other work benefits such as a pension plan and insurance.